inkVerb/VIP/601/Lesson-06.md

 ### Configs (old)
 - Configs like these are from the days when normal networks were all hard-wired, not using WiFi, USB, or DHCP in networks
 - Today, a machine has many network divices with many networks for each to choose from; configs get complicated
+- It is generally better to use `networkmanager` commands
+  - `nmtui`
+  - `nmcli`

 #### Network Configs
 - Red Hat
-  - `/ext/sysconfig/network`
+  - `/etc/sysconfig/network`
-  - `/ext/sysconfig/network-scripts/ifcfg-ethX`
+  - `/etc/sysconfig/network-scripts/ifcfg-ethX`
-  - `/ext/sysconfig/network-scripts/ifcfg-ethX:Y`
+  - `/etc/sysconfig/network-scripts/ifcfg-ethX:Y`
-  - `/ext/sysconfig/network-scripts/rout-ethX`
+  - `/etc/sysconfig/network-scripts/rout-ethX`
 - Debian
   - `/etc/network/interfaces`
 - SUSE